cherchyk/openaidevstarter/README.md

 ### Shift from Algorithmic to Heuristic Software

-In software development , there has been a shift from algorithmic approaches to heuristic methods.
+Application development leveraging LLM offers a shift from algorithmic approaches to heuristic methods.
 Heuristic methods utilize available data to solve problems, rather than relying on predefined solutions.
 While heuristic solutions may not always be provable or completely accurate, they are often sufficient for solving small-scale problems within a larger context.

-### Heuristics vs. Algorithms

-Algorithms provide step-by-step instructions for solving a specific problem in a finite number of steps.
+**Heuristics vs. Algorithms.**  Algorithms provide step-by-step instructions for solving a specific problem in a finite number of steps.
 The outcome of an algorithm is predictable and can be reliably reproduced with the same input.
 On the other hand, heuristic outcomes are educated guesses.
 They cannot be predicted or reproduced reliably.

 ## SDKs / Frameworks

-When developing AI solutions, you have the option to use API libraries or SDKs/Frameworks.
-While it is possible to use only API libraries, using SDKs/Frameworks can help you develop solutions faster and with less code.
-It is recommended to use SDKs/Frameworks whenever possible.
+When developing solutions that utilize Large Language Models (LLMs), you have the choice of using API libraries or SDKs/Frameworks.
+Although it is feasible to solely rely on API libraries, leveraging SDKs/Frameworks can expedite solution development and reduce code complexity.
+It is advisable to utilize SDKs/Frameworks whenever possible.

 > **Important Note:** Code-related educational material can quickly become obsolete due to the constant evolution of libraries and SDKs.
 It is recommended for learners to focus on application development patterns rather than specific syntax, as patterns are more resistant to change.